 Situations abound for opportunities to make the world a slightly better place by acting cheerfully despite “not feeling it.”
-But it’s difficult to do this when when we think about cheerfulness as some thing we either have or don’t have—a fixed trait or personality.
+But it’s difficult to do this when we think about cheerfulness as something we either have or don’t have—a fixed trait or personality type.

 Instead, I believe we should start thinking about cheerfulness as a way of thinking and behaving, as a virtue that we aspire to.

-Once we start acknowledging that cheerfulness is at least as much about our actions as it is out feelings, we give ourselves the opportunity to develop it and get better at it.
+Once we start acknowledging that cheerfulness is at least as much about our actions as it is our feelings, we give ourselves the opportunity to develop it and get better at it.

 Wouldn’t that be nice?